voloved/pokeemerald_fork/README.md

 ## v1.5.1
  - Got rid of item description window on first berry picked due to it being buggy.
  - Nurse Joy now tells you what the level cap for Nuzlocke is.
- - Resetting wallclock ages the berry growth by a day and iterates daily events by a day.
+ - Resetting wallclock ages the berry growth by 24 hours and iterates daily events by a day.
  - PokéVial renamed to POKéVIAL.
  - Fury Cutter based power changed to 40.
  - Able to buy Thief Ball in Petalburg Mart after 6 badges.